avantrec/avantrec.github.io/sonoplus-faq/index.md

 Not yet, but possibly in the future.
 We want to control the exact hardware specifications for the time being, to deliver a consistently good experience.

+## What's next for SonoPlus?

+AirPlay is just the first in a series of Sonos enhancement functions under development for SonoPlus, which is designed to support multiple complementary features as independent software 'slices' that can be enabled and disabled on a per-device basis.
+New features will be delivered automatically as software updates.

 *Any other questions?
 Please get in touch at [avantrec.ltd@gmail.com](avantrec.ltd@gmail.com)*.